symmatree/tales/cert-manager/README.md

 have to grant that privilege in order to *write* to secrets, which isn't needed - public keys aren't secret!!! - but is what a lot of clients expect, such as minio.)

+## Trusting the cert

+This has to be redone whenever you delete the cert-manager namespace or the ca secret, otherwise whatever the update cycle is.
+In May it appears to be an August expiry but that might be an intermediate cert.

 ## Trust the cert on Ubuntu (e.g. WSL)

 ```